QuantumGlitch/js-template-builder/README.md

 # Purpose

 This is meant to be used as a support for the end user who wants to modify the reports or views generated through the package.
-For example this is useful with CKEditor that provide an HTML Editor.
+For example this is useful with CKEditor that provide an HTML Editor (see also [ckeditor5-template-builder](https://github.com/QuantumGlitch/ckeditor5-template-builder-example#readme)).

 # Install